oslo-pm/oslo-pm.github.io/_posts/2020-10-07-brian-d-foy-looking-forward-to-perl-7.md

 technologies.

-## Yourself - the participant
+## - Yourself, the participant

-No preparations are necessary, but we recommend you check out the following:
+Beyond the normal COVID-19 preparations, none are required.
+We do recommend you check out the following, though:

 * Read "[Announcing Perl 7](https://www.perl.com/article/announcing-perl-7/)"
 * Optionally, buy and read "[Preparing for Perl 7](https://leanpub.com/preparing_for_perl7)"
 * Bring your greatest worries about Perl 7, so we can help you solve them!

-Please also make sure you carefully follow our COVID-19 considerations above!
+Finnaly, _Please make sure you carefully follow our COVID-19 considerations above_!